 One of the most universal languages is economics.
-It may be expressed in different languages and dialects, it still boils down to the science of wealth, distribution of goods, services and the management of the available resources.
+It may be expressed in different languages and dialects, but it still boils down to the science of wealth, the distribution of goods, and services, and the management of the available resources.

 So, why is economics so important to mankind?

 For a better understanding of how this works, this article covers other sub-topics like:

 Reasons for its study